mgba-emu/mgba/README.md

 The recommended way to build for most platforms is to use Docker.
 Several Docker images are provided that contain the requisite toolchain and dependencies for building mGBA across several platforms.

-Note: If you are on Windows, you need to make sure you are within the mGBA repository root directory, and it is located in a directory where it's in a *nix path.
-Docker is known to be stringent on this restriction.
+Note: If you are on Windows, you need to make sure your terminal session is inside the mGBA repository root directory before using Docker.
 (See issue [#1985](https://mgba.io/i/1985) for details.)

-Examples: On Windows, after cloning the repository, the absolute path would be:

-	X:\msys2\home\<User>\mgba

-On *nix systems, it would look like:

-	/home/<User>/mgba
+If you are on an older Windows system, you may need to configure your Docker to use VirtualBox shared folders to correctly map your current `mgba` checkout directory to the Docker image's working directory.

-Then, open up a terminal and navigate to the `mgba` root directory.
+For example, on Windows, after cloning the repository, we will assume the `mgba` checkout directory is located at `X:\github\mgba`.
+What you want to do is to open up the terminal (Powershell or WSL) and navigate to the `mgba` root directory before proceeding:

-Otherwise, if you are on *nix systems, you may continue from here onwards.
+	cd X:\github\mgba

 To use a Docker image to build mGBA, simply run the following command while in the root of an mGBA checkout:

 	docker run --rm -it -v ${PWD}:/home/mgba/src mgba/windows:w32

 Depending on which terminal you are running the command from and whether your current working path may contain spaces or special characters, you may need to change the `${PWD}` to `$PWD` or `"$PWD"` to run the command.

+What we are doing is to create a shared folder, mapping the `${PWD}` to the target directory, `/home/mgba/src`, so it can be used as volumes in the Docker image, completely managed by Docker.

 When running the Docker image, this will produce a `build-win32` directory with the build products.
 Replace `mgba/windows:w32` with another Docker image for other platforms, which will produce a corresponding other directory.
 The following Docker images available on Docker Hub: